blakejakopovic/piface/README.md

 The PiFace has 8 inputs and 8 outputs.
 Both the inputs and outputs are linked to connectors 1-8 respectfully.

-Note: The pfio C library will set all outputs to 0 (off) when first initialised.
+Note: The pfio C library will set all outputs to 0 (off) when first initialized.

 ### Using Outputs
 Writing to outputs 1 to 8 with all turn on the LEDs.
 Write to outputs using 0 for off/disable and 1 for on/enable.